containers/podman/docs/tutorials/rootless_tutorial.md

 ### Using volumes

 Rootless Podman is not, and will never be, root; it's not a setuid binary, and gains no privileges when it runs.
-Instead, Podman makes use of a user namespace to shift the UIDs and GIDs of a block of users it is given access to on the host (via the newuidmap and newgidmap executables) and your own user within the containers that podman creates.
+Instead, Podman makes use of a user namespace to shift the UIDs and GIDs of a block of users it is given access to on the host (via the newuidmap and newgidmap executables) and your own user within the containers that Podman creates.

 If your container runs with the root user, then `root` in the container is actually your user on the host.
 UID/GID 1 is the first UID/GID specified in your user's mapping in `/etc/subuid` and `/etc/subgid`, etc. If you mount a directory from the host into a container as a rootless user, and create a file in that directory as root in the container, you'll see it's actually owned by your user on the host.